 During the time of uncertainty after the 2000 presidential election, Patrick Schleisman (US), Andreas Stein (DE) and Joachim Stein (DE) signed a non aggression pact at Lake Tahoe.

 The signing took place in the Schleisman’s winter domicile at Lake Tahoe.
-Schleisman’s mother helped taking photos and creating an appropriate ambience.
+Schleisman’s mother helped taking photos and created an appropriate ambience.

-Both parties agreed in the Tahoe treaty, that regardless of the governments in power, the use of military force between the two countries will under no circumstance be tolerated by any of the signing parties.
+In the Tahoe treaty both parties agreed, that regardless of the governments in power, the signing parties will under no circumstances tolerate use of military force between the two countries.
 The agreement is unconditional.